400 E. University Street

 - Catherine Gullett '12 has been working for the Cultural Resources department of EMH&T, a civil engineering form in Columbus, Ohio since graduation.
 She is on the board of the Clintonville Historical Society, through which she does community outreach regarding the history and archaeology of her neighborhood.

 - Chelsea Fisher '11 received a National Science Foundation Graduate Fellowship that supported her first three years in the PhD program in Anthropology at the University of Michigan.
-She is conducting excavations in the Yucatan region of Mexico for her doctoral dissertation research, and received her Ph.D. in 2019.
+She conducted excavations in the Yucatan region of Mexico for her doctoral dissertation research, and received her Ph.D. in 2019.

 - Jacob Dinkelaker '11 works as a Park Ranger for the National Park Service on the Natchez Trace Parkway, in charge of site operations at Mount Locust Plantation, just outside Natchez, MS. He completed a MA in historical preservation at George Mason University.